-There exists а belief that the of out-of-body phenomenon travel is practically unattainable, and is accessible only to an elect few through practices that require secret knowledge.
-However, the greatest difficulty when trying to experience out-of-body travel in a short period of time lies only in immediately remembering about the techniques upon awakening without movina.
+exists belief that phenomenon of out-of-body travel is practically unattainable, and is accessible only to an elect few through practices that require secret knowledge.
+However, the greatest difficulty when trying to experience out-of-body travel in a short period of time lies only in immediately remembering about the techniques upon awakening without moving.
 This is all simple straightforward.
 But it is precisely this trifle that is the largest stumbling block when trying to experience such an uncommon phenomenon.